 First, a primer (no pun intended) on the prime rate.
 The prime rate is the rate at which banks will lend money to their best customers.
 As a result, other loans, such as lines of credit, are often quoted as “prime plus” a certain percentage.
 If the prime rate is 2%, and you’re quoted prime plus 1% for a line of credit, your interest rate is 3%.

 What affects the prime rate?
-The most important element is the Bank of Canada’s overnight policy interest rate.
-When it wants to speed up or slow down the economy, in keeping with its inflation mandate, the Bank of Canada lowers or raises its target rate.
+The most important element is the Bank of Canada interest rate.
+When it wants to speed up or slow down the economy, in keeping with its inflation mandate, the Bank of Canada lowers or raises its target for the overnight rate.
 This is the rate at which banks lend to other banks in the so-called interbank market.
 The Bank of Canada’s rate, which is closely watched, influences everything from mortgage rates, to rates on lines of credit, and even GIC interest rates.

 It also affects the interest rates for Canadian savings accounts.
-When the Bank of Canada hikes interest rates, banks typically follow by raising their own lending rates.
+When there is a Bank of Canada interest rate hike, banks typically follow by raising their own lending rates.
 Banks also can afford to pay savers more, and still maintain a constant spread between what they borrow at and what they lend at.
 (As a reminder, banks make much of their money by borrowing from depositors and lending out at higher rates in the form of loans.)

 Bringing this all full circle, there’s a pretty clear relationship between the prime rate and the rate you earn on your savings account.
 It’s not a causal relationship, but the prime rate and savings rates are both more or less tied together by the Bank of Canada’s overnight interest rate.